admob-plus/admob-plus/website/docs/cordova/ads/app-open.md

 - Show app open ads during times when your users would otherwise be waiting for your app to load.
 - If you have a loading screen under the app open ad, and your loading screen completes loading before the ad is dismissed, you may want to dismiss your loading screen in the adDidDismissFullScreenContent method.

+You should also read [App open ad guidance](https://support.google.com/admob/answer/9341964) to avoid the potential policy violations.

 ## References

 - [App Open Ads - Mobile Ads SDK (Android)](https://developers.google.com/admob/android/app-open-ads)